 Row 6 – Knit 29 stitches

 Before sewing up, rinse and block the body.
-Blocking doesn’t make the piece bigger, it help to even out the tension and produces more even stitches.
+Blocking doesn’t make the piece bigger, it helps to even out the tension and produces more even stitches.
 When the piece is dry, it is ready for sewing up.

 Joining the sides

 Place the sides of the second and third triangles closest to each other together and seam them together neatly.
 Repeat with the sides of the first and second triangles closest to each other and the sides of the third and fourth closest to each other.
-Finally, fold the bag neatly in half and lay the 2 straight edges together and seam the last 2 sides of the triangles together.
+Finally, fold the bag neatly in half and lay the 2 straight edges together, and seam the last 2 sides of the triangles together.

 Now you have the basic shape of the bag.

-Making the opening edge
+Making the opening band

 Row 1 – Knit